im-sandbox-suryaraghava80/copilot-training/Microservice-Architecture-Serverless-Functions.md

-# Topic: Microservice Architecture, Serverless Functions, and More
+Microservice Architecture, Serverless Functions, and More

 In this slide, we’re going to explore how GitHub Copilot can assist in designing **microservice architectures**, developing **serverless functions**, and managing other essential elements such as **service communication**, **API gateway setup**, **container orchestration**, and **cloud deployment**.